Code-Institute-Submissions/CookBook-29/README.md

 * I want to have a clear dashboard where I can see all the different recipes I have created.
 * I want to have a profile for me where I can create, update and delete recipes.
 * I want to see the recipes even if I don't have registered.
+* I want to be able to write a review about an recipe.
 * The web application has to be user friendly.
 * Visually appealing web application.